TheTrainingBoss/Sitefinity-Developers-Workshop/README.md

 Using only the Sitefinity Administration Backend you can do many things, but what if you need to work with your Sitefinity data programmatically?
-For example, convert records in an Oracle database to a set of blog posts, or create pages in a user interface you build in a Windows form or WPF?
+For example, convert records in an Oracle database to a set of blog posts, or create pages in a user interface you build in iOS or Android?
 The Sitefinity API can help with one-time migration tasks, building interfaces to consume Sitefinity, custom content entry interfaces or just about anything you can visualize.